-- (A) Flights simulating actual ETOPS operation, including normal cruise altitude, step climbs and APU operation if required for ETOPS; - (B) Demonstration of the maximum normal flight duration with the maximum diversion time for which eligibility is sought; - (C) Engine inoperative maximum time diversions to demonstrate the aeroplane and propulsion system's capability to safely conduct an ETOPS diversion, including a repeat of a MCT diversion on the same engine;
+- (A) Flights simulating actual ETOPS operation, including normal cruise altitude, step climbs and APU operation if required for ETOPS; - (B) Demonstration of the maximum normal flight duration with the maximum diversion time for which eligibility is sought;

-- (D) Non-normal conditions to demonstrate the aeroplane's capability to safely conduct an ETOPS diversion under worst case probable system failure conditions; - (E) Diversions into representative operational diversionary airports; - (F) Repeated exposure to humid and inclement weather on the ground followed by long range operations at normal cruise altitude; - (G) The flight testing should validate the adequacy of the aeroplane's flying qualities, performance and flight crew's ability to deal with the conditions of paragraphs (C)/(D)&(E) above. - (H) The engine-inoperative diversions must be evenly distributed among the number of engines in the applicant's flight test programme except as required by paragraph (C) above. - (I) The test aeroplane(s) must be operated and maintained using the recommended operations and maintenance manual procedures during the aeroplane demonstration test. - (J) At the completion of the aeroplane(s) demonstration testing, the ETOPS significant systems must undergo an operation or functional check per the Instructions for Continued Airworthiness of CS 25.1529.
+- (C) Engine inoperative maximum time diversions to demonstrate the aeroplane and propulsion system's capability to safely conduct an ETOPS diversion, including a repeat of an MCT diversion on the same engine; - (D) Non-normal conditions to demonstrate the aeroplane's capability to safely conduct an ETOPS diversion under worst-case probable system failure conditions; - (E) Diversions into representative operational diversionary airports; - (F) Repeated exposure to humid and inclement weather on the ground followed by long-range operations at normal cruise altitude; - (G) The flight testing should validate Validation of the adequacy of the aeroplane's flying qualities, performance and flight crew's ability to deal with the conditions of paragraphs (C), (D) and & (E) above. - (H) The Engine-inoperative diversions must be evenly distributed among the number of engines in the applicant's flight test programme except as required by paragraph (C) above. - Provisions for the test aeroplane(s) must to be operated and maintained using the recommended operations and maintenance manual procedures during the aeroplane demonstration test. - (J) At the completion of the aeroplane(s) demonstration testing, an operational or functional check of the ETOPS significant systems must undergo an operation or functional check as per the Instructions for Continued Airworthiness of CS 25.1529.
 The engines must also undergo a gas path inspection.
 These inspections are intended to identify any abnormal conditions that could result in an in-flight shutdown or diversion.
 Any abnormal conditions must be identified, tracked and resolved in accordance with subpart (2) below.
-This inspection requirement can be relaxed for ETOPS significant systems similar in design to proven models. - (K) Maintenance and Operational Procedures.
+This inspection requirement can be relaxed for ETOPS significant systems similar in design to proven models. - (K) Maintenance and operational procedures.
 The applicant must validate all ETOPS significant systems maintenance and operational procedures.
-Any problems found as a result of the validation must be identified, tracked and resolved in accordance with paragraph subpart (2) below. - (ii) APU Testing
+Any problems found as a result of the validation must be identified, tracked and resolved in accordance with paragraph subpart (2) below. - (ii) APU testing

-If an APU is required for ETOPS, one APU of the type to be certificated with the aeroplane should complete a test consisting of 3000 equivalent aeroplane operational cycles.
+If an APU is required for ETOPS, one APU of the type to be certificated with the aeroplane should complete a test consisting of 3 000 equivalent aeroplane operational cycles.
 Following completion of the demonstration test, the APU must be disassembled and inspected.
 Any potential sources of in-flight start and/or run events should be identified, tracked and resolved in accordance with paragraph subpart (2) below.